 Other rebel groups also operate in the area, including Tuareg outfits in Nampala, which caused problems along Mali's border with Mauritania in late 2008 and in the Kidal area in early 2009.

-If you decide to go despite these warnings, be aware, it's extremely unlikely your travel insurance will provide cover.
+If you decide to go despite these very serious warnings, be aware, in most cases your travel insurance provider will not cover you.

-Please contact your insurer if you intend to travel to Mali to discuss your options.
+Please contact your insurer if you intend to travel to Mali (or anywhere listed as Do Not Travel) to discuss your options.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.